-- Accountable for all regulatory and environmental prescriptions (i.e., follow CEnvPP and mitigation measures prescribed). - Ensure adequately trained with respect to, and informed of pertinent, environmental requirements of the Project related to their position. - Report any discoveries of non-compliance, accidents or incidents to the construction supervisor and Environmental Officer/Inspector. - Ensures that all remedial actions are carried out as per Manitoba Hydro instruction. - Ensures all discoveries of heritage resources, human remains, paleontological finds, environmentally sensitive sites, etc. are reported to the construction supervisor and Environmental Officer/Inspector.

-Construction contractor's environmental representative

-- Must possess a post secondary education in an environmental or resource management discipline with minimum of 2 years relevant experience. - Responsible for implementation, coordination and verification of pre-project employee environmental orientation. - Ensures that the contractor employees adhere to all aspects of the CEnvPP. - Provides information and advice to the construction contractor employees on environmental protection matters. - Responsible for implementation of the emergency response and hazardous materials plans, and other related topics. - Liaises with MH Environmental Officer/Inspector and MH field safety officers. - Delineate and flag/sign all environmentally sensitive sites as identified in CEnvPP in the field as per flagging and signage standards. - Identify, delineate and flag or mark all access, ROW and other applicable boundaries in the field. - Identify any previously unknown ESS to MH Environmental Officer/Inspector
+Role Key responsibilities Construction contractor staff Accountable for all regulatory and environmental prescriptions (i.e., follow CEnvPP and mitigation measures prescribed).
+Ensure adequately trained with respect to, and informed of pertinent, environmental requirements of the Project related to their position.
+Report any discoveries of non-compliance, accidents or incidents to the construction supervisor and environmental officer / inspector.
+Ensures that all remedial actions are carried out as per Manitoba Hydro instruction.
+Ensures all discoveries of heritage resources, human remains, paleontological finds, environmentally sensitive sites, etc. are reported to the construction supervisor and environmental officer / inspector.
+Construction contractor's environmental Must possess a post secondary education in an environmental or resource management discipline with minimum of 2 years relevant experience. representative Responsible for implementation, coordination and verification of pre-project employee environmental orientation.
+Ensures that the contractor employees adhere to all aspects of the CEnvPP. • Provides information and advice to the construction contractor employees on environmental protection matters.
+Responsible for implementation of the emergency response and hazardous materials plans, and other related topics.
+Liaises with MH environmental officer / inspector and MH field safety officers.
+Delineate and flag/sign all environmentally sensitive sites as identified in CEnvPP in the field as per flagging and signage standards.
+Identify, delineate and flag or mark all access, ROW and other applicable boundaries in the field.
+Identify any previously unknown ESS to MH environmental officer / inspector

-1.4.1 Environmental protection
+1.3.1 Environmental protection